Jordan Cove LNG Project

 Advanced Regulatory Status

 The U.S. Department of Energy (DOE) has granted Jordan Cove LNG an export license to allow the export of LNG to Free Trade Agreement (FTA) countries.
 In March 2014, Jordan Cove LNG received a conditional order from the DOE to export LNG to those countries that do not have FTA status with the United States.

-In February 2014, Jordan Cove LNG received approval from the National Energy Board (NEB) to export natural gas from the United States to Canada.
+In February 2014, Jordan Cove LNG received approval from the National Energy Board (NEB) to export natural gas to the United States from Canada.
 The NEB permit allows for an export volume of 1.55 billion cubic feet per day (Bcf/d) for 25 years, translating into 99 million tonnes per year (MMt/y) of LNG export capacity from the Jordan Cove terminal.
-In March 2014, matching the terms of the NEB permit, Jordan Cove LNG received authorization from the DOE to important natural gas from Canada to serve its proposed terminal.
+In March 2014, matching the terms of the NEB permit, Jordan Cove LNG received authorization from the DOE to import natural gas from Canada to serve its proposed terminal.